yangchi/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Deprecate Negotiation of Content-MD5 {#deprecate-contentMD5}

-This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231].
+This RFC deprecates the negotiation of `Content-MD5` as it has been obsoleted by [RFC7231].
-The `contentMD5` token defined in Section 5 of [RFC3230] MUST NOT be used as a digest-algorithm.

 ## Obsolete Digest Field Parameters {#obsolete-parameters}